KIrynaW/coast-keepers-project/README.md

         >
         ![The Scedule feature of events](docs/readme-images/schedule-feature.jpg)

-  7. I want to be able to go to a location where I can meet organisers and get cleaning gear for coast cleanups.
+  7. I want to be able to go to a location where I can meet organizers and get cleaning gear for coast cleanups.
      - *I know I can do it if the website has a map of their base location where I can drop in to meet them.*
         > **Evidence:** --> The "Schedule" page of the website has a Location section with an embeded Google Map with a pined location and the Opening Times during which the user can go and collect the free cleaning gear.
         >